Code-Institute-Submissions/UCFD-resume-project/README.md

 ### Content

--   All content was written by the developer, unless stated over wise.
+-   All content was written by the developer, unless stated otherwise.

 ### Media